electron/electron/docs/api/webview-tag.md

 ### `<webview>.stopFindInPage(action)`

-* `action` String - Specifies the action to take place when ending [`<webview>.findInPage`](#webviewfindinpagetext-options) request.
+* `action` string - Specifies the action to take place when ending [`<webview>.findInPage`](#webviewfindinpagetext-options) request.
   * `clearSelection` - Clear the selection.
   * `keepSelection` - Translate the selection into a normal selection.